September is Coastal Cleanup Month

 Volunteer Prizes

-We are so appreciative of our Coastal Cleanup Month volunteers that this year we are offering a chance for participants to win prizes!
+We are so appreciative of our Coastal Cleanup Month volunteers that we’re offering a chance for participants to win prizes!
 Every volunteer who signs in at a cleanup will be entered into a weekly raffle where they can win fun prizes.
 One cleanup = one raffle entry, so if you attend multiple cleanups in one week you can increase your odds of winning!
 Follow the NEC on Facebook or Instagram to learn about the weekly prizes being offered.

 Support Coastal Cleanup Month

-Coastal Cleanup Month is one of the largest cleanup events of the year.
-The Northcoast Environmental Center (NEC) is Humboldt County’s Coastal Cleanup Coordinator and each year we inspire hundreds of volunteers to pick up thousands of pounds of trash around our community.
-This September, community members will have the opportunity to participate in cleanups every weekend of the month for a chance to win prizes and collect valuable data on local trash patterns.
-Here at the NEC we work on a shoestring budget and succeed only with determination, devotion, and aid from great volunteers.
-For 50 years, the NEC has served as a vital hub for information and programs that involve, inform, and inspire residents with regard to environmental issues that matter most on California’s North Coast.
-From watershed awareness to climate action to beach cleanups the NEC has been at the forefront for all of us.
+Here at the NEC we work on a shoestring budget and succeed only with determination, devotion, and aid from great volunteers and donors.
+For over 50 years, the NEC has served as a vital hub for information and programs that involve, inform, and inspire residents with regard to environmental issues that matter most on California’s North Coast.
+Help us at the NEC continue our work by becoming a sponsor for Coastal Cleanup Month 2025.

 Have Questions?